The Imperfective Paradox in Large Language Models: Ethical Considerations

 \paragraph{Human Subjects for Data Evaluation.} For the human evaluation of sentence quality, we recruited external participants via the \emph{Prolific} platform.
 Prior to the task, annotators were fully informed about the study's scope and provided informed consent.
 We ensured that no personally identifiable information (PII) was collected.
 Evaluators were compensated at an hourly rate of £9, exceeding the platform's recommended minimum and comparable to the local living wage.

-\paragraph{Artifact Usage.} Regarding the artifacts, we release the \textsc{ImperfectiveNLI} dataset under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), which was submitted together with the paper and will be made public upon paper publication.
-This license explicitly permits the distribution and use of the dataset for research purposes, aligning with the non-commercial nature of the linguistic resources (e.g., verb class taxonomies) referenced during construction.
+\paragraph{Artifact Usage.} Regarding the curated artifacts, we release the \textsc{ImperfectiveNLI} dataset under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This license explicitly permits the distribution and use of the dataset for research purposes.
 We confirm that our use of these existing artifacts is consistent with their intended academic use, and our derivative dataset is released with the strict specification that it be used solely within research contexts, ensuring compatibility with the original access conditions.
 The dataset contains no harmful or offensive content.

-\paragraph{Use of AI Assistants.} As described in Section \ref{sec:dataset}, we utilized Gemini to assist in the initial generation and curation of the dataset.
-To ensure data quality and mitigate machine artifacts, all generated instances underwent rigorous manual verification and refinement by three native English speakers (see validation details in Section \ref{sec:dataset} and Appendix \ref{app:human}).
+\paragraph{Use of AI Assistants.} As described in Section \ref{sec:dataset}, we used Gemini to assist in the initial generation and curation of the dataset.
+To ensure data quality and mitigate potential machine artifacts, all generated instances underwent rigorous manual verification and refinement by three native English speakers (see validation details in Section \ref{sec:dataset} and Appendix \ref{app:human}).

 Regarding the manuscript and experimental code, we acknowledge the use of ChatGPT solely for grammatical correction, stylistic polishing, and assistance with preliminary coding routines.
 The authors verified all AI-assisted outputs and bear full responsibility for the accuracy and originality of the content presented in this work.